Frasers Group: Other acquisitions and closures

+In March 2004, Sports World International acquired outdoor gear manufacturer Karrimor for a reported £5 million.

+In August 2005, Sports World International took a £9 million stake and signed a lucrative long-term deal in with troubled brand Umbro, which was subsequently sold to Nike.

+In 2006, Sports World International acquired Kangol for an estimated £12 million.

+In 2012, JJB Sports fell into administration and it was announced that Sports Direct International had purchased parts of the sports good retailers assets including 20 stores, the brand, and its website for £28.3 million.

+In July 2012, Sports Direct International purchased a 51% stake in retailer Flannels.

+In February 2013, Republic entered administration, and was purchased by Sports Direct International.
+Republic was merged into Sports Direct's USC brand.

 On 10 August 2018, the House of Fraser entered administration.
-Later that day, Sports Direct agreed to buy all House of Fraser UK stores, the House of Fraser brand, and all of the stock in the business for £90 million in cash, converting all old House of Fraser stores into Sports Direct.
+Later that day, Sports Direct International agreed to buy all House of Fraser UK stores, the House of Fraser brand, and all of the stock in the business for £90 million in cash.
 Prior to the company entering administration, Sports Direct's Mike Ashley held an 11% stake in the company.

-On 30 October 2018, Evans Cycles was purchased by Sports Direct in a pre-pack administration deal.
+On 30 October 2018, Evans Cycles was purchased by Sports Direct International in a pre-pack administration deal.

-In February 2019 the group acquired Sofa.com for a nominal sum.
+In February 2019, the group acquired Sofa.com for a nominal sum.

-On 5 August 2019, Sports Direct purchased Jack Wills out of administration for £12.7 million after winning a competition against Edinburgh Woollen Mill.
+On 5 August 2019, Sports Direct International purchased Jack Wills out of administration for £12.7 million after winning a competition against Edinburgh Woollen Mill.

 On 24 August 2020, it was announced that Frasers Group would buy "certain" assets from DW Sports Fitness for £37m, but would not be using the firm's brand name.
 Also in August 2020, during the COVID-19 pandemic, Ashley threatened landlords with House of Fraser store closures.

 In December 2020, Debenhams announced it was going into liquidation, putting 12,000 jobs in 124 UK stores at risk unless the administrators could find buyers for all or parts of the business.
 Frasers Group was reported to be in talks to acquire Debenhams, though it was later reported that Ashley was mainly interested in using empty Debenhams stores to expand his other chains, including House of Fraser, Sports Direct and Flannels; taking 'vacant possession' would avoid redundancy costs for existing staff.